 Remove hub (1) from spindle (Ref Fig. 11).
-"Hub Replacement" on page E - 8.
+See "Hub Replacement".

 Remove the grease seal (3), inner wheel bearing (4) and bearing races (5) by tapping, through the other side of hub, the bearing race using a hammer and a soft non-ferrous punch.
 Tap race in a circular pattern while moving from side to side to avoid damaging bore of hub.